 Another example of these pervasive trends includes RPG Maker titles; those being games developed in the RPG Maker game engine.
 It is usually very easy to tell when games were made using this engine due to various reasons.
 There is a distinguished look that RPG Maker has, and changing this visual style will often require alterations to the engine which will not happen since RPG Maker is often used as a crutch by amateur developers.

-That is not to say that RPG Maker games are inherently bad, as there have been a number of great games made in the engine such as To the Moon, Haven, Mad Father, Cognitive Dissonance, Ao Oni, and Actual Sunlight.
+That is not to say that RPG Maker games are inherently bad, as there have been a number of great games made in the engine such as To the Moon, Yume Nikki, Mad Father, Cognitive Dissonance, Ao Oni, and Actual Sunlight.
 The problem is that these games tend to be in the minority, and most RPG Maker titles tend to come in one of two variations.
 The first variation from an experienced and professional developer that uses RPG Maker to save time and put out a large number of well made products in a short period of time.
 The obvious problem with this approach is that it has an obvious “quantity over quality” mindset and shows that there isn’t much thought put into new ideas.

 The other one is a game made by an amateur developer who uses the engine as a tool to counteract their lack of experience.
 As someone who has very briefly tried to create something with RPG Maker, I can definitely say that it is still difficult to fully comprehend; so I can only imagine how difficult it would be to program an engine from scratch.
 As such, I find myself being one of the rare few who gives RPG Maker games a chance and decides to judge them on their own merits.